 Your adjunct faculty cover letter should be written in the same standard format same to that of any business cover letter.
 An adjunct cover letter is usually a two-page document equated to a single page for non-academic letters.

-Below are examples of the appropriate format for an adjunct cover letter and guidelines to formatting yours:
+Below are examples of the appropriate format for an adjunct cover letter and guidelines for formatting yours:

 Dear Hiring Manager,